avm2108/intrepid-swe6733/README.md

 npm run prepare-environment
 ```
 - This will install the dependencies needed by the frontend and the backend.
+3. The previous step will also create a ".env" configuration file in the root of the backend directory.
+This file contains environmental variables that are used by the backend server, and as each developer will have different values for these variables, it is not included in the repository.
+The .env file holds fields by default to specify the port on which the backend server will run, the MongoDB connection string, and the secret key used to sign JWTs and cookies.
+You will need to fill in these fields with the appropriate values for your local environment.
-3. Start the application
+4. Start the application
 * From the root project directory run:
 ```bash
 npm start
 ```
 - This will start the frontend development server.
 A browser window should open automatically and navigate to http://localhost:3000.
 If it does not, you can manually navigate to that URL.
-- Additionally, the backend server will start on port 5000.
+- Additionally, the backend server will start on port 5000 by default.
 You can test that it is running by navigating to http://localhost:5000/api/test.
 You should see a message that says "API is running...".

-# Configuration for backend
-* TODO Create template .env or give instructions on how to create one